gummadic/Microservices-Docker/README.md

 This repository is an extension to https://github.com/Cogniteinc/devops-exercise.
 Here, an approach has been adopted by using tools such as Docker, Docker-Compose, Nginx, Flask, HAProxy and MongoDB to automate a development environment that could easily be scaled, deployed and maintained.

-In this project, docker-compose helps in composing the necessary pre-build images such as mongo, tatum/HAProxy, tatum/nginx and flask based microservices such as auth service and data service.
+In this project, docker-compose is configured to compose, build and link necessary pre-build images such as tatum/HAProxy, tatum/nginx, mongodb and flask based auth and data microservices to automate the solution with minimal deployment tasks.
 Further, purpose of each image and service is explained below.

 * HAProxy : To perform the load balancing on the micro-services.
 * Nginx   : It acts as a reverse-proxy for both auth and data services